 OBODY THOUGHT THIS COULD HAPPEN but it did.
 Here we are now with Donald Trump as the President of the United States.
 Although a record number of voters went out in November to support Hillary Clinton, the Electoral College system, in the end, had won.
 It seems to me that the attitude is this: “Who cares about her and those silly Democrats?
 They had their eight years with Obama!
 Now it is our time to give a Republican a try.”
-Right… Thanks guys — but Trump shouldn’t have won at all in a real democracy — plain and simple as that.
+Put simply: Trump shouldn’t have won at all in a real democracy, plain and simple as that.

 More people voted for Clinton and regardless if you’re on the left or the right politically, the results from the popular vote (the election results) did not seem to mean anything at all.
 So why does the US even have elections if the votes from the population don’t even matter?
-The 538 electors could have just put Trump in the White House without even having to involve the obviously dissident people… Why did they waste so much time and why here we are with an idiot in charge?
+The 538 electors could have just put Trump in the White House without even having to involve the obviously dissident people.

 In popular culture and in general consensus, voting in a democracy is technically mandatory.
 Not participating in the voting process makes you a national traitor.
 When the country is given legitimate candidates, then this is totally true.
 In this case, how can anyone expect any intellectual to believe in Clinton or Trump?
 Like… Really?